MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/webapi/samples/cdswebapiservice-parallel-operations.md

 The following is required to build and run the CDSWebApiService C# samples :

 - Microsoft Visual Studio 2019.
-- Access to Common Data Service with privileges to perform CRUD operations.
+- Access to Microsoft Dataverse with privileges to perform CRUD operations.

 <a name="bkmk_runSample"></a>